Teaching the Next Teachers

 3 Advanced Seminars

 YTI students in the ThM program will enroll in Readings for Advanced Studies and three advanced seminars focused on their particular area of study.
-Master’s degree candidates will also complete a thesis project.
+Master’s degree candidates will also complete a substantial thesis project, preceded by a preparatory Research Methods Colloquy.

 Required ThM Courses